 You’ve Got Two Options:

-1. Fast, Easy and $99: Our effective, time-saving solution lets visitors pay to post a creative brief on the Jobs Board, thus connecting you with 300+ designers simultaneously.
-This eliminates the need to individually email designers.
-Instead, interested designers email YOU within days.
+Option 1 is fast, easy, and $99.
+Use The Jobs Board.
+This effective, time-saving solution lets visitors pay to post a creative brief on our exclusive Jobs Board, thus spreading the word about your project with 400+ designers simultaneously.
+This eliminates the task of individually emailing designers.
+Instead, available designers will email YOU within days.

-2. Free Alternative: Our other option requires authors to browse the site independently, to select preferred designs, and to reach out to cover designers individually via email, describing your project.
-This method requires more time and effort but without any cost.
+Option 2 is our free alternative.
+Our other option requires visitors to browse the site independently and to reach out to cover designers individually via email, pitching your project.
+This method requires more time and effort but doesn’t cost a thing!

 Short-n-sweet instructions: